 A donation page that is connected to this payment processor will pull from these fields for the donation page.

-Create a new page by going to your website and selecting + New page.
+Create a new page by navigating to Website > [Site name] > + New page.

 1. Enter the name of the page and slug.